-Fall fashions arrived in stores weeks ago, like this coat at Neiman Marcus.
+Fall fashions are always a favorite, like this coat at Neiman Marcus.
 Even though we spend a lot of time outside in the fall, look for coats on clearance at your favorite stores in just a few weeks — long before you’ll need one in DFW.

 Do Some Shopping